top of page

 Dress properly

-While everyone would like to look their best in their tattoo session documentaries, unfortunately ink does splatter and stain.
-Wear some (expendable) comfy yoga or pajama clothes or swimsuits that allow you to easily stretch how I need you to, and that give me unhindered access to the tattoo area.
+While everyone would like to look their best in their tattoo session documentaries, ink does splatter and stain.
+Wear some (expendable) comfy yoga or pajama clothes or swimsuits to the appointment that allow you to easily stretch how I need you to, and that give me unhindered access to the tattoo area while letting you feel as comfortable as possible.

 No vaping or smoking in work station

 With the rise in popularity of vaping pens, there's a noticeable decrease in courtesy and consideration when vaping inside.
-Even if I may not mind them out of the work space, it can be VERY difficult to see through a solid plume of vape as I work.
-Vaping is NOT allowed at the work station - this personally helps to ensure I give you the best quality, unhindered work possible.
+Even if I may not mind them out of the work space, it's VERY difficult to see through a solid plume of vape as I work.
+Vaping is NOT allowed at the work station or inside the studio - this personally helps to ensure I give you the best quality, unhindered work possible.

 No pets are allowed

 This isn't just studio policy, it's state regulation.
-With the exception of registered/marked service animals, all pets and other unmarked service/therapy animals will not be allowed in the studio due to health risks.
+With the exception of registered/marked service animals, all pets and other unmarked service/therapy animals will not be allowed in the studio due to health/contamination risks.

 NO KIDS ALLOWED

-Don't play your music or videos over my own - USE YOUR HEADPHONES
+Don't play your music or videos over my own - PLEASE USE YOUR HEADPHONES

 Artists may listen to music or play videos during the session.
 It becomes very distracting to play your own music loudly over the speakers.
 That said, BRING YOUR OWN EARBUDS.
-I'll totally respect your wish to listen to your own music via your headphones while I work, as long as you speak up if you need a stretch break, start to feel sick, etc.
+I'll totally respect your wish to listen to your own music via your headphones while I work, as long as you speak up if you need to move around, stretch, start to feel sick, etc.

 Keep moral support to one if a second person is needed

 Due to limited space in the studio, I ask that the client come in solo to the appointment.
-There's a front lobby for a second person to hang out during the session if support is needed; however, I ask that everyone remain considerate of each other's space to avoid any unnecessary chaos.
+There's a bench in the hallway for a second person to hang out during the session if support is needed; I just ask that everyone remain considerate of each other's space.

 Don't bargain on tattoo prices

 In this industry, it's typically true that you pay for what you get.
 The less you try to pay for a piece of art, the less quality you'll end up receiving.
-I give my all to provide very high quality work for you at a more-than-fair price - please respect what I'm charging in return.
+I give my all to provide you high quality work at a very fair rate - please respect what I'm charging in return.

 Learn how to care properly for your tattoo after the session!